me-kell/EXMARaLDA-build/artifacts-report.md

 # Artifacts (Open Issues)

-The dependecy artifacts used by EXMARaLDA are reported in four groups:
+The dependecy artifacts used by EXMARaLDA are reported in following groups:
 (1) artifacts existing in public repositories,
-(2) artifacts equivalent to ones existing in public repositories, (3) artifacts included in other packages, and
+(2) artifacts equivalent to ones existing in public repositories, (3) artifacts included in other packages,
-(4) artifacts of unknown origin.
+(4) artifacts of unknown origin, and
+(5) extra artifacts needed to compile EXMARaLDA.

 The purpose of this report is to complete the documentation of the artifacts used by EXMARaLDA.